Prawirdani/qparser/README.md

-## ⚠️ Warning ⚠️
-This package is still under development and not ready for production use.\
-\
 `qparser` is a simple package that help parse query parameters into struct in Go.
 It is inspired by [gorilla/schema](https://github.com/gorilla/schema) with main focus on query parameters.
 Built on top of Go stdlib, it uses custom struct tag `qp` to define the query parameter key .

 ## Installation